lucianpls/QB3/QB3.md

 encoded with its own rung, CF is always in the top rung, so we can save one or more bits by enconding CF at the next lower rung.

-## QB3 image encoding
+## QB3 raster file format

-The QB3 image encoding adds a few metadata fields to the QB3 block stream, making it possible to decode the image.
+The QB3 raster file adds a few metadata fields to the QB3 encoded stream, making it possible to decode the image.
 A QB3 image starts with a fixed QB3 header which has the following fields:

 |Field|Description|Bytes|
 |-|-|-|